-The original high level source code (e.g., Java, C#, VB#, etc.) ends up being compiled into code that is executed, run and managed by the CLR.
-This makes it a flexible, but powerful system of software management, as memory allocation, security, exception handling, garbage collection, etc. are all handled by the CLR.
-One of the significant benefits of running in the managed environment is that the runtime environment takes care of some issues that frequently trip up developers of unmanaged code.
+The original high level source code (e.g., Java, C#, VB#, etc.) ends up being compiled into code that is executed and managed by the CLR.
+This makes it a flexible, yet powerful, system of software management as memory allocation, security, exception handling, garbage collection, etc. are all handled by the CLR.
+One of the significant benefits of running in this managed environment is that the runtime environment takes care of some issues that frequently trip up developers of unmanaged code.
 The runtime environment can help prevent buffer overflows, perform memory management, help perform exception management and more.
 Unmanaged code, on the other hand, must have all security processes, exception handling, memory allocation, etc. taken care of by the software engineer.

 Advantages of Using an Unmanaged Language

-- Direct access to the hardware: C (a statically typed, unmanaged language) excels at lower level programming and is often used for hardware access and in embedded systems due to its ability to allocate memory, create buffers, allocate the heap and stack statically, and carefully manage the limited memory typically characteristic of embedded systems – all of which is crucial in embedded programming.
+- Direct Access to the Hardware: C (a statically typed, unmanaged language) excels at lower level programming and is often used for hardware access and in embedded systems due to its ability to allocate memory, create buffers, allocate the heap and stack statically, and carefully manage the limited memory typically characteristic of embedded systems – all of which is crucial in embedded programming.
 Outside of embedded programming, unmanaged languages such as C allow for greater access to the hardware, which allows for more efficient applications that – according to benchmarks – typically outperform managed code languages/applications.

 Advantages of Using a Managed Language

-- Reference checking: references are values used in programming languages to point to a given piece of data (e.g. a variable) in memory at a physical address, allowing a program to access it.
+- Reference Checking: References are values used in programming languages to point to a given piece of data (e.g. a variable) in memory at a physical address, allowing a program to access it.
 Checking to determine whether references correctly point to valid objects or are not duplicated (in the case of a reference equality check) ensures the seamless execution of the given program and all of its functions.

-Disadvantages of Using Unmanaged Language
+Disadvantages of Using a Managed Language